top of page

 Why Seal before Gessoing?

-Sealer(also known as "size") is a barrier between your support and your paint.
+Sealer (also known as "size") is a barrier between your support and your paint.
 When you apply paint to a support it will absorb down into any porous layers.
-If you are oil painting, this is troublesome as the solvents can slowly deteriorate the wood or fabric support over time.
-It also causes the glossy oils to sink in further, and show on the surface of your painting as dull patches which can be hard to remedy.
+If you are oil painting, this is troublesome as the solvents and oils can sometimes deteriorate the wood, paper, or fabric support over time.
+It also causes the glossy oils to sink in further, and show on the surface of your painting as dull patches which can be hard to remedy later.
+Oil grounds are less absorbent, so the oil can sit on top.

+For acrylics it it very important to seal the wood because of "Support Induced Discolouration."
 What is that, you may ask?
 It is usually observed as a yellowing appearance on light coloured or clear areas of acrylic.
 If you haven't properly sealed the wood, the paint will absorb down into it.
 Then, as the paint dries by evaporation, the moisture will move back up through the paint film bringing with it any contaminants from the wood.
 Whites and pale blues will take on a yellow look.
 Techniques such as paint pouring are especially prone, as you are flooding the surface with a large amount of liquid which takes hours to dry.

 There is no real way to fix improperly sealed supports once the problem occurs, so it's important to start your painting off correctly in the first place.
 Wood panels aren't the only surface with this issue, it has been observed with all supports including canvas or linen.
 I know it's easy to be impatient to begin your new project, but it helps to have several supports prepared and ready to use at any given time.
+Coating all edges of the panel with a sealer will also help to protect your painting from outside mildew, mould, or contaminants which is may be subjected to later in the paintings life.

-How to Prepare a Surface for Painting
+How to Prepare a Wood Surface for Painting

 A round 16" birch wood panel made in Canada by Gotrick